 - soprano pipistrelle

 - common pipistrelle (Wales only)

 - Bechstein's bat

 - brown long-eared bat

-Our biodiversity work is funded by Natural England and the Esmée Fairbairn Foundation.
+Our biodiversity work in England is partly funded by Natural England.